An administrator had a question about disabling ribbon and toolbar buttons:

-An Excel workbook containing all of the Control ID's for Outlook 2010 (most also work in Outlook 2013 & 2016) is available here.
+An Excel workbook containing all of the Control ID's for Outlook 2016 (most will work in Outlook 2013 & 2010) is available here.
 If the exact command exists for other versions of Outlook, the ID will be the same in those versions as well.
-(Microsoft has a series of Excel workbooks containing all of the Command IDs for all Office 2010 applications here.)
+(Microsoft has a series of Excel workbooks containing all of the Command IDs for all Office applications.
+Links are here.)

 Below is a list of commonly disabled features or Control IDs I've previously looked up for one reason or another.

-In most cases, if not all, the Control ID applies to all methods of accessing the command.
-For example, disabling Import/Export on Outlook 2010's File, Open menu also disables it in File, Options, Advanced.
+In many cases the Control ID applies to all methods of accessing the command.
+For example, disabling Import/Export on Outlook's File, Open menu also disables it in File, Options, Advanced.
 Keyboard shortcuts will usually still work; e.g. disabling the Delete button on the ribbon and right click menu does not block the Delete key.